 It’s the gift of faith that will make us “the envy” of the world.
 The religious will become insecure about our faith while non-Christians will get attracted to it—shutting down the door to the Pharisees while flinging the door wide open for the weary to come to the Oasis of Life who is no other than Christ.

 I challenge you to set aside anything that’s taking up space in your heart that only waste your time and start giving time to things that will build up your inner-man like meditating on the Word of God, and soaking your ears in worship songs and anointed sermons.
 Doing this will result in eternal security you have never even imagined possible.

 Once your world becomes established, you’ll be surprised to see that difficult situations will no longer bother you.
 They will start becoming an opportunity for you to experience God’s miracles.
 All of a sudden, what people are afraid of becomes trivial before your eyes.
 You begin to develop an eagle eye—seeing beyond the natural eyes could.
 Then, your world overflows with hope infecting the world around you in a glorious way.

 ABOUT THE WRITER

 Jerwin Rodrigo Gamboa is the author of Intimacy with Jesus.
-He is the Program Director for Prayer Academy Philippines – a training and equipping ground for prayer warriors.
+Bro Jerwin is the Program Director for Prayer Academy Philippines – a training and equipping ground for prayer warriors.
 He also co-founded Big Hug – a prophetic & evangelistic ministry that reaches out to the lost.
-He also helps pastoring their local church.
-He is a coffee and pet lover.
+You can find him at the local church where helps to minister.
+He loves coffee.
 He resides in Quezon City, Metro Manila, Philippines.

 On Amazon (click here)